A Danish Christmas Dinner is a Gr8 theme for a party around the holidays. The decorations are simple, the food delicious, and hygge is a real thing!

 World Market had these gorgeous laser cut felt snowflake placemats, which I will also use for Christmas breakfast.

-I bought tons of white candles at IKEA and made a little Christmas village down the center of the table.
+I bought tons of white candles, paper buildings and sisal trees and made a little Christmas village down the center of the table.

 The place cards were red glass hearts, also from IKEA.
 I wrote each guest's name on the hearts with a silver Sharpie.
 This also makes a nice keepsake for guests to take home.